lKingslayer/lrc-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Computational physics
-- Natual language generation
+- Natural language generation
-- machine learnning
+- Machine learnning

 # Education to show in About widget
 education: